Cubs vs. Phillies Player Props Betting Odds

 Castellanos Stats

-- Castellanos has 92 hits with 23 doubles, a triple, nine home runs, 23 walks and 44 RBI.
-He's also stolen five bases.
+- Castellanos has recorded 93 hits with 23 doubles, a triple, nine home runs and 23 walks.
+He has driven in 45 runs with five stolen bases.

 Castellanos Recent Games